Battle of Cao Bằng (1979): Battle

 According to report from the Vietnamese side, they had severely mauled four Chinese battalions and destroyed scores of enemy tanks and vehicles after the first three days of fighting in the province.

 On 23 February, the PLA command realized that Cao Bằng was actually held by only a small number of Vietnamese troops.
 Instead of waiting for the 41st Army to break through enemy defense from the north, General Xu Shiyou, the overall commander of the Chinese campaign in Vietnam, ordered an immediate assault on the city.
 Cao Bằng fell on 25 February, yet fighting still went on intensely in other areas throughout the province.
 On 26 February, the VPA Cao Bằng Front Command was established, headed by Colonel Đàm Văn Ngụy.
+Among his six deputies were: Colonel Hoàng Cao Ngôn – commander of Cao Bằng provincial command, and Colonel Hoàng Biền Sơn – commander of the 346th Division.
 The new 311th Division was founded three days later to fight alongside the exhausted 346th, comprising the 169th, 529th, and 531st Infantry Regiments plus the 456th Artillery Regiment.

 On 27 February, Chinese forces captured the Guen Tiat airfield, southwest of Thất Khê, which continued to be contested by both sides afterwards.
 On the same day, Vietnamese forces staged counter-attacks against the occupied towns of Quảng Uyên and Trà Lĩnh, where Chinese control had not been restored until 2 and 3 March respectively.
 At 19:30 on 3 March, Chinese forces took Đức Long, a town on Highway 4, thus successfully connecting the Chinese areas of operations in Cao Bằng and Lạng Sơn.
 On 5 March, the Chinese government announced they had achieved their goals in their 17 day border war and consequently the withdrawal of troops from Vietnam.
 There was no immediate response from Hanoi to China's announcement.

+At the end of these operations, the Chinese declared to have destroyed the Vietnamese 567th Regiment at Phục Hòa, but the Vietnamese claimed their 567th Regiment successfully halted the Chinese advance at the Khau Chỉa Pass in 12 days before withdrawing.